fomightez/millefy-binder/README.md

 1. Run the cells in the 'Example usage of Millefy' noteebook by using 'Run' > 'Run All Cells' from the main File menu ribbon across the top.
 Alternatively, click on eacch cell and hit Shift-Enter to run one at a time.

 1. Once you understand the basics, you can adapt the code to run and analyze your own data.
+You can exit single-document mode with the toggle in the bottom left corner and then click the 'Folder' icon on the tool strip on the left side of the main panel to open the file browser pane in JupyterLab.
 Remember to press the disk icon often to save the current notebook in the session and then save anything useful you make back to your local computer as the session is anonymous and ephemeral. ('`File`' > '`Download`'.)
 In general, **once the session expires or connection times out, your work is gone**.
-There is a possible avenue for help when working in JupyterLab and your MyBinder-served session times out with the browser window still open, see 'Getting your notebook after your Binder has stopped'.
+There is a possible avenue of help when working in JupyterLab and your MyBinder-served session times out with the browser window still open, see 'Getting your notebook after your Binder has stopped'.
 As the process is rather involved and not something anyone would be familiar with from using '*Vanilla*' Jupyter, it is best you try steps ahead of actually needing it.

 Attributions & Millefy resources